 About Sisterhood and After

 The project took three years.
-First, we researched existing studies of the movement, including identifying other oral histories, which you can access on our Links page.
+First, we researched existing studies of the movement, including identifying other oral histories.
 We consulted on how to select and find interviewees.
 We were particularly pleased to build upon the results of the Leverhulme Trust-funded Women's Liberation Movement Network at The Women's Library from 2008-9, which archived the results of six ‘witness workshops’ across Britain.
 Second, we undertook the long and fascinating interviews, often involving extensive negotiation with our interviewees.
 We asked our interviewees about their role in key campaigns and ideas, their own experiments with personal and political relationships, their experiences of adolescence, bodily life and identity, and their views on the diversity of movements across and within the four nations of the UK.
 We asked them how their lives compared with those of their mothers: the responses were often surprising.

 The recorded interviews are, on average, seven hours long.
 We have followed the British Library’s methods for making interviews accessible by providing detailed summaries and transcripts.
 To further animate the stories, we have commissioned ten documentary films on subjects ranging from protests in Belfast to mending a roof in Todmorden.
 We have also drawn from another oral history project, led by Dr Lucy Delap ‘Unbecoming Men: Masculinities and the Women’s Liberation Movement, 1970-1985’.
 We have featured recordings from this project in Who We Were, Who We Are.